chenlabUIUC/AutoLCET/6.8 facet analysis example/README.md

 # Getting started
-Run shapeSignatureAnalysis.m in MATLAB.
-The results will be saved in folder "facetVisualize".
+1. Run shapeSignatureAnalysis.m in MATLAB.
+Input data example is included in "surfaceData".
+2. The results will be saved in folder "facetVisualize".